kos-lang/kos/doc/modules.md

 Deletes a file `filename`.

-Returns `true` if the file was successfuly deleted or `false` if the file could not be deleted or if it did not exist in the first place.
+If the file does not exist, returns `false`, otherwise returns `true`.

+If the file cannot be deleted, throws an error.

 rmdir()
 -------